// form styles

 How do I model the impact of an anti-dilution provision in my cap table?

-Equity management software like Ledgy allows you to model different scenarios and factor in the impact on shareholders when dilution occurs.
+ESOP management software like Ledgy allows you to model different scenarios and factor in the impact on shareholders when dilution occurs.
 For instance, the below image demonstrates a scenario that shows the effect of a funding round on preferred shareholders and common shareholders.
 Explore Ledgy's scenario modeling in more depth.

 A Ledgy product shot demonstrating preferred and common stock dilution.